 (* it doesn't matter if it's a post or a get request)

-#1 Updated by stbuehler almost 5 years ago
+#1 Updated by stbuehler about 5 years ago

 Yes, you are right - the request parser fails if the terminating "\r\n\r\n" is splitted over more than 2 chunks.